cloudevents/spec/governance/SDK.md

 - The set of people/groups entitled to vote
 - A voting period
 - The percentage of agreements required to accept the change
 - A voting manager, a member of the community entitled to manage the vote.
-The voting manager MUST be part of people entitled to vote.
+The voting manager must be part of people entitled to vote.

 To start a vote, the voting manager opens an issue in the [CloudEvents Spec](https://github.com/cloudevents/spec/issues) with:

 - A binary question to be voted on
-- Tags of the entitled people/groups to vote (depending on the question)
+- Github IDs of people who are entitled to vote
 - The expiration date of the vote
 - The percentage of agreements to accept the change